 The fascinating Black Triggerfish is one of the least aggressive Triggerfish and can be easy to care for in a larger tank.
-Not only can this intelligent fish learn to eat from your hand, but it is also capable of vocalizing in several different ways.
+Not only can these intelligent fish learn to eat from your hand, but they are also capable of vocalizing in several different ways.
 The key to success with this species is to provide plenty of swimming space, interesting rock formations to explore, and tankmates that can handle a larger semi-aggressive community member.

 |Origin||Tropics around the globe except the Caribbean|

 The Black Triggerfish is circumtropical, meaning that it occurs in oceans around the world at the same tropical latitudes.
 It can be found off the shores of Hawaii and Polynesia, in the East Indies, and in the Indian Ocean.
 In addition, it is distributed off the southern coast of Africa, in the Indo Pacific, and the Red Sea.
 A similar breed of fish can even be found in the tropical Atlantic Ocean.

 In the wild, each Black Triggerfish has its own house to live in amongst the coral and rock formations just outside the reef, but they will emerge and congregate above near the surface of the water in large schools to feed on current drifting zooplankton and algae.

 Colors and Markings

 On the face and around the eyes there are thin, light blue-turquoise colored lines.
 Along the base of both the soft dorsal and anal fins, there are bold white lines.
 The body appears to be black in the wild, but once out of the water with some light on this fish, you can actually see that its body is of a dark blue to blue-green color with horizontal markings present.